Goran Hadžić: Early life

-Hadžić was born in the village of Pačetin, at the time in SR Croatia, SFR Yugoslavia; and in his youth was politically active as a member of the League of Communists of Yugoslavia.
+Hadžić was born in the village of Pačetin, at the time in PR Croatia, FPR Yugoslavia; and in his youth was politically active as a member of the League of Communists of Yugoslavia.
 Prior to the Croatian War of Independence, Hadžić worked as a warehouseman.
 He was president of the local community of Pačetin.
 In the Spring of 1990, as a representative of the League of Communists Party for Democratic Changes, he was elected to the Municipal Committee of Vukovar.

 On 10 June 1990, he joined the Serbian Democratic Party (SDS) and was elected president of the party's branch in Vukovar.
 In March 1991 he was president of the Municipal Committee of Vukovar, a member of the Main Committee and Executive Committee of the Serb Democratic Party in Knin, and president of the Regional Committee of the Serb Democratic Party for Eastern Slavonia, Baranja and Western Syrmia.
 Before 25 June 1991, he was a leader of the Serbian National Council of Slavonia, Baranja and Western Syrmia and of the Serbian Democratic Forum, which covered Eastern Slavonia, Baranja and Western Syrmia.